kratisto/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-ca.md

 }
 </style>

-> [!warning]
-> Usage of this feature is currently in Beta phase.
-> This guide may be incomplete and will be extended during this Beta phase.
-Our team remains available on our dedicated Discord Channel, do not hesitate to join and reach us: <https://discord.gg/ovhcloud>.
-Ask questions, provide feedback and interact directly with the team that builds our Network services.

 ## Objective

 The vRack network serves as a global private network bridging various OVHcloud products, enabling the creation of sophisticated network solutions.
 Beyond facilitating private connections, it also supports routing public IP addresses.

 **This guide focuses on Additional IPv6 address block configuration within a vRack network.**

 ## Introduction